 If a STOP condition does not follow the data bytes, another channel can be updated by sending a new pointer byte followed by the data bytes.
-This mode only requires three bytes to be sent to update any channel once the device has been initially addressed, and reduces the software overhead in updating the AD5380 channels.
+This mode only requires three bytes to be sent addressed, and reduces the software overhead in updating the AD5380 channels.
 A STOP condition at any time exits this mode.
 Figure 32 shows a typical configuration.